ZilantRobotics/innopolis_vtol_dynamics/README.md

 <img src="https://github.com/ZilantRobotics/innopolis_vtol_dynamics/wiki/assets/welcome/dynamics.png" alt="drawing"/>

-The key feature of this simulation is to run it in such a way that the hardware knows nothing about the simulation.
-This can be done with Cyphal/DroneCAN.
-It covers more PX4 modules than standard SITL and HITL.
+The key feature is to run the simulation on a real hardware and use the actual Cyphal/DroneCAN drivers, so the autopilot knows nothing about the simulation.
+It covers more PX4 modules than SITL and MAVLink HITL.

 **Purpose**

-- Simulation of UAV onboard systems at a low hardware level
-- Testing and debugging of UAV control systems using a CAN-bus
-- Development and testing of intelligent automatic control systems for UAVs
+- Testing autopilot peripheral drivers (DroneCAN or Cyphal)
+- Testing real hardware components (actuators, payload, power and electrical systems) in pair with control system
+- Communication Bus and Wiring Testing
+- Fault Injection and Safety Measures
+- Environmental and Durability Testing: Vibration Emulation, Long-Duration Endurance Runs
 - Training in the development and use of drones, including creating datasets and automated testing

-**Minimal requirements (for HITL only):**
+**Recommended requirements for HITL:**

-- Operating System: Linux based OS such as Ubuntu 22.04
+- Operating System: Pure Ubuntu 20.04, 22.04 or 24.04 installation is highly recommended; WSL and VM are not recommended
+- Docker: use regular Docker Engine, not Docker Desktop (because Docker Desktop relies on VM)
-- Raspberry PI 4 is enough
+- Performance: for HITL part even Raspberry PI 4 is enough

-**Recommended requirements (for HITL + 3D simulator):**
+**Recommended requirements for 3D simulator:**

 - Operating System: We've tailored the simulator for modern versions of Windows, Linux, and Mac.
 Choose the build that matches your OS.
 - CPU: Aim for an Intel i7 from the 11th or 12th generation.
 For those using AMD, any equivalent processor will suffice.